 - Parenting Plan areas include:

-- Custody (revolves around decision-making of the major areas of religious training, elective medical care and education.
+- Custody (revolves around decision-making in the major areas of religious training, elective medical care, and education.

-- Weekly, summer and holiday schedule of visitation
+- Weekly, summer, and holiday schedules of visitation

 - .If children are involved, the mediator may desire their input and voice in the process